ralph-holden/PCR-primer/README.md

 # PCR-primer
-Code that searches DNA/RNA sequence for appropriate PCR primers
+Code that searches DNA sequence for appropriate PCR primers